0xMax42/ait/README.md

 - **Customizable Prompts**: You can configure both the system and user prompts to guide the generated text.
 - **Flexible Configuration**: Supports custom configuration through JSON files, allowing for different setups and use cases.
 - **Easy Configuration Management**: The script can load configurations via command-line arguments or shorthand keywords, making it convenient to switch between different setups.
+- **Context-aware Summaries**: Optional `.ai.<keyword>.md` or `.ai.md` files from the working directory can be injected as additional context for higher quality output.
+- **Repository Tree Snapshot**: Toggle a `git ls-tree HEAD` overview to share the current top-level structure alongside diffs and logs.

 ## Prerequisites